21 Feb not just spectators

 Ages later, God still enables and empowers us to bring glory to him by using our God-given skills to participate in tasks he created for us to do.
 “For we are his worksmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
 (Ephesians 2:10) Maybe you provide protection to businesses by using insurance strategies and tools.
 You may construct or provide places for people to make a home or operate a business.
 Some of you use your skills to produce inspiring music or write illuminating books.
 Others connect peiople to products that help them flourish, by using your marketing and sales skills.

 We call this “being productive,” but it carries a much larger meaning than just being busy.
 This week, let us do our different kinds of work with out eyes on our Creator, knowing that we are participating and contrinbuting to the spectacular display of His glory in the world.
 “So whether you eat or drink, or whatever you do, do all to the glory of God.”
 (1 Corinthians 2:31)

 Lord, thank you for reminding me that I am part of a world so much bigger than myself.
 I am not only able to bask in the glory and beauty of your creation but have also been invited to be a participant and contributor in your kingdom.
 So, today as I work through my list of action items in the projects you have given me to participate in, expand my vision to recognize your larger purposes.
 Somehow, despite the fallenness of our world and economy, you are giving me a way to make a difference, even in the midst of brokenness.
 I praise you, God.
 Amen.

-“We know that producing goods from the earth is fundamentally good in itself because it is part of the purpose for which God put us on earth.”
+“We know that producing good from the earth is fundamentally good in itself because it is part of the purpose for which God put us on earth.”
 Wayne Grudem, Business for the Glory of God